Aron-WSUTechProject/EGtLtPC/labtoreport.md

 ![](./photos/journalSelect.png "Jupyter Lab Notebook")

-Open the file with the .ipynb extension, `diamondBook.ipynb`.You should now be greeted by code on the right.
+Open the file with the .ipynb extension, `diamondBook.ipynb`.
+You should now be greeted by code on the right.
 From left to right on the following figure, the basic controls for manipulating the notebook are as follows:

 ![](./photos/controls.png "Controls")